joakim/bismark/readme.md

 - Notes to self
 - Corrections
 - Placeholders
-- Hiding sections of text from output
+- Hiding text from output

 It's also a quick way to disable the referencing of a definition.

-	This text has no footnote.[--^1]
+	This text has no footnote.[-^1]

 > This text has no footnote.